CopterExpress/clover/docs/en/laser.md

 # Working with a laser rangefinder

 > **Note** Documentation for the [image](image.md), versions, starting with **0.18**.
-For older versions refer to [documentation for version **0.17**](https://github.com/CopterExpress/clever/blob/v0.17/docs/en/laser.md).
+For older versions refer to [documentation for version **0.17**](https://github.com/CopterExpress/clover/blob/v0.17/docs/en/laser.md).

 ## VL53L1X Rangefinder

-The rangefinder model recommended for Clever is STM VL53L1X.
+The rangefinder model recommended for Clover is STM VL53L1X.
 This rangefinder can measure distances from 0 to 4 m while ensuring high measurement accuracy.

 The [image for Raspberry Pi](image.md) contains pre-installed corresponding ROS driver.